 Oh and while all this testing was going on, the microwave got used, the refrigerator kicked in a few times, my wireless home network was active and the cell phone signal repeater I installed a year ago continued sending cellular signals throughout my place.
 Any interference being caused sure didn’t get seen my me.

-If the purpose of wirelessly transmitting video from one place to another is to provide a convenience, having a device like the Galaxy Wireless HD Solution WDHI Stick is only going to further that desire.
+Bottom line: If the purpose of wirelessly transmitting video from one place to another is to provide a convenience, having a device like the Galaxy Wireless HD Solution WDHI Stick is only going to further that desire.
 While it’s best suited for a computer/laptop since it needs a USB socket for powering the Stick transmitter, it can also be used with a game console, satellite receiver or any other video source that has access to a USB socket as well as HDMI.
-With a price range of around 0, the WHDI wireless technology makes for an easy and simple setup that lets you spend your time watching streaming video, not babying it.
+With a price range of around $200, the WHDI wireless technology makes for an easy and simple setup that lets you spend your time watching streaming video, not babying it.

 - Transits Full HD 1080p resolution